k41n/redmine_milestones/README.md

 Milestones can be hierarchically included one into other, thus making possible to create aggregate milestones, joining submilestones and issues from different projects.

-Developed in 2012 by Andrew V. Malyshev
+Developed in 2012 by RedmineCRM (http://redminecrm.com)

 Installation
 ============